datawire/playbook/_playbook/how-do-i-adopt.md

 ### Adoption Strategy

 While some organizations have succeeded with a top-level mandate to shift to microservices, most organizations that have adopted microservices have had initiatives driven by a handful of developers.
-In the bottoms up scenario, the initial development team experiments with a specific development challenge, and iterates based on the specific scenario.
+In a bottom up scenario, the initial development team experiments with a specific development challenge, and iterates based on the specific scenario.
 This results in a working end-to-end use case.
 In a top down scenario, more upfront work occurs on standardization and technology selection -- a process that may or may not be necessary.

 ### Technology Strategy